History of the Pakistan Air Force: 1950–1958: the jet age

 Although the Royal Pakistan Air Force had limited funds to use and markets to choose from, it entered the jet age quite early.
-Initially it had planned to acquire US-built F-94Cs, F-86s, or F-84s and produce its order in Pakistan.
-However, lack of funds and strong British pressure persuaded the PAF to acquire the British Supermarine Attacker.
+Initially it had planned to acquire US-built F-94Cs, F-86Fs, or F-84Gs and produce its order in Pakistan.
+However, lack of funds and strong British pressure persuaded the PAF to acquire the British Supermarine Attacker FB.50.
 The first squadron equipped with these aircraft was the No. 11 "Arrows".

+In May 1954, Pakistan entered a Mutual Defence Assistance Agreement with the United States (USA), securing substantial economic and military aid in exchange for access to PAF bases for launching reconnaissance flights into the Soviet Union.